On this page...

 Several charter companies operate from Cairns.
 When obtaining quotes:

 - Ensure that the quote includes the landing fee at Lizard Island, which is charged per aircraft per landing.
 Visitors to LIRS are not exempt from the landing fee.
-Operators in Cairns do not uniformly include this fee in their quotes, so make sure it is specified.

 - Find out the baggage allowance for the quoted aircraft.
 Either stick to that allowance or arrange for more capacity.